Justin Richards (ice hockey)

-Justin Todd Richards (born March 17, 1998) is an American professional ice hockey forward currently playing for the Cleveland Monsters of the American Hockey League (AHL) while under contract to the Columbus Blue Jackets of the National Hockey League (NHL).
+Justin Todd Richards (born March 17, 1998) is an American professional ice hockey forward for Düsseldorfer EG of the Deutsche Eishockey Liga (DEL).

 Playing career

 Richards played college ice hockey at the University of Minnesota-Duluth.
 On April 2, 2020, Richards signed a two-year, entry-level contract with the New York Rangers of the National Hockey League (NHL).
 He spent the majority of the 2020–21 season with Hartford Wolf Pack of the American Hockey League (AHL), the Rangers' AHL affiliate.
 Richards made his NHL debut for the Rangers on May 8, 2021, against the Boston Bruins.
 Richards recorded his first NHL point in that game assisting on a goal by K'Andre Miller.